 More information about the analysis of investigating the contamination pickup radiation process can be found in the following research paper.

 The radiation analysis conducted in Fukushima was a great opportunity for both sides to cooperate – the team had the whole software and hardware for the measurements, and the only thing they needed was a functional ground robot, which would drive through the entire contaminated area.

-It’s worth pointing out that the software of Leo Rover runs on the Robot Operating System (ROS) which is known for easiness of both autonomy and semi-autonomy features implementation.
+It’s worth pointing out that the software of the Leo Rover mobile robot runs on the Robot Operating System (ROS) which is known for easiness of both autonomy and semi-autonomy features implementation.
 What’s more, the robot is designed to be customized as one sees fit.
-It makes its usage highly versatile – with a wide array of different modules one can think of to attach to it, the user decides what kind of task the Leo Rover is to perform.
+It makes its usage highly versatile – with a wide array of different modules you can think of to attach to it, it's you who decides what kind of task your Leo Rover is to perform.

 Wherever humans can’t go, robots will do it for them.
 Radiation mapping?
 Not a problem.
-As shown above, Leo Rover can handle the task just fine.
-Typical flying drones won’t perform this job in such a precise manner, not to mention checking soil radiation.
-Let’s face it – this task requires wheels on the ground.
-And this is only one of the multiple possibilities behind Leo Rover.
+As shown above, the Leo Rover can handle the task just fine.
+And this is only one of the multiple possibilities behind this robotic platform.
 Check out other ways the robot can be used here.

 See what software platforms we’ve listed as the coolest and the most promising ones that come in handy in robotics.

 Explore different exciting applications of the language model in robotics.